Professor Cathy McGowan

 - Responsible for undergraduate and postgraduate teaching of equine internal medicine.

-- Responsible for the development and coordination of Veterinary CPD and RCVS CertAVP modules, including postgraduate programmes in Veterinary Professional Studies, Veterinary Business Management and Veterinary Physiotherapy.
+- Director of postgraduate programmes in Veterinary Professional Studies, Veterinary Business Management & Veterinary Physiotherapy

 - Equine exercise physiology and performance